-[†] Break point was defined as the lowest point of the quadratic equation.
++ Break point was defined as the lowest point of the quadratic equation. + Values in bold indicate that the actual change exceeded the MDC.

 Minimum detectable changes (Fig. 2; Supplemental Fig. S1 and S2) depended on the variability of elemental concentrations and the sampling intensity in space and time.
 The sampling intensity required to achieve a particular MDC varied with sampling depth and element, as illustrated in Fig. 2 with C and Ca at 15 to 35 and 35 to 60 cm.
 Both soil C and Ca required greater sampling effort in the intermediate depth (15-35 cm) than the greatest depth (35-60 cm) to achieve a similar MDC.
 Ca required greater sampling effort than C at 15 to 35 cm, but this difference was less marked at 35 to 60 cm (Fig. 2).
 The power to detect a change improved (the MDC was reduced) with both increasing numbers of plots and increasing numbers of sampling dates.
 In this Calhoun LTSE dataset, a greater improvement would be achieved by adding more sampling dates rather than more plots per sampling date.
-For example, for C at 15-to-35-cm depth, decreasing MDC from 4 to 3% would require adding four more plots per date but only one more sampling date (Fig. 2).
+For example, for C at 15- to 35-cm depth, decreasing MDC from 4 to 3% would require adding four more plots per date but only one more sampling date (Fig. 2).